UKCloud/documentation/articles/managed-operations/man-sd-webserver.md

 Web server services underpin any website or cloud-based applications and are responsible for delivering data and content that is requested via internet protocols, be it over the internet or internally as part of an intranet.
 As cloud-based applications become ever more mission critical, it's essential that the supporting web server services are kept in the best possible health.

 Organisations often struggle to find or fund the resources required to ensure the ongoing health and availability of their web hosting environment.
-With UKCloud's Managed Web Server services, we provide you with full 24x7x365 monitoring and support for IIS or Apache and supporting Windows or Linux servers across your multi-cloud estate, be it on-premises, on our cloud or on a cloud deployment elsewhere.
+With UKCloud's Managed Web Server services, we provide you with full 24/7 monitoring and support for IIS or Apache and supporting Windows or Linux servers across your multi-cloud estate, be it on-premises, on our cloud or on a cloud deployment elsewhere.
 This level of monitoring and support, when coupled with proactive operating system patching, provides you with the confidence that your web services are operating effectively, enabling you to focus on your business outcomes.

 ## What the service can help you achieve

-- **Do more** – Free your technical resources to focus on business value projects
+- **Do more.** Free your technical resources to focus on business value projects.

-- **Reduce complexity** – A single contract to support your web server services footprint across any cloud
+- **Reduce complexity.** A single contract to support your web server services footprint across any cloud.

-- **Peace of mind** – Protect your web server configuration with our built-in backup service
+- **Peace of mind.** Protect your web server configuration with our built-in backup service.

-- **Virtually grow your team** – Leverage the skills and experience of an entire team of IIS and Apache experts
+- **Virtually grow your team.** Leverage the skills and experience of an entire team of IIS and Apache experts.

-- **Understand your costs** – Our costs are fixed so you don't have to worry about deciphering and understanding SFIA day rates
+- **Understand your costs.** Our costs are fixed so you don't have to worry about deciphering and understanding SFIA day rates.

-- **Remove your pain** – Move towards consuming web services as a commodity service
+- **Remove your pain.** Move towards consuming web services as a commodity service.

 ## Pricing and packaging